levindixon/github-reference-aggregator/README.md

-# github-reference-aggregator
+# GitHub Reference Aggregator
-A Chrome extension that makes it easy to find all of an issue's references.
+_A Chrome extension that makes it easy to find all of an issue's references._

 ## 🤔 Why?